Roberto Brunamonti: Professional career

 Brunamonti started his career with AMG Sebastiani Basket Rieti, in 1975, and after seven years, joined Virtus Bologna in 1982.
 He played with Virtus Bologna, until he ended his career in 1996, after playing 21 years in the Italian basketball league.

-He won four Italian League championships (1984, 1993, 1994, 1995), three Italian Cups (1984, 1989, 1990), and one Italian Supercup (1995).
+During his professional club playing career, Brunamonti won four Italian League championships, in the years 1984, 1993, 1994, and 1995.
+He also won three Italian Cup titles, in the years 1984, 1989, and 1990), and one Italian Supercup title, in 1995.

 National team career

-Brunamonti won the silver medal with the senior Italian national team, at the 1980 Summer Olympic Games in Moscow.
+Brunamonti won the silver medal with the senior Italian national team, at the 1980 Moscow Summer Olympic Games.
+With Italy, he also won the gold medal at the 1983 FIBA EuroBasket, the bronze medal at the 1985 FIBA EuroBasket, and the silver medal at the 1991 FIBA EuroBasket.